♦ Introduction ♦

 Moreover, hunter-gatherer survival was best accomplished by group egalitarian instincts, with hierarchical instincts playing a minor social role.
 Any over expression of hierarchical instinct would threaten group cohesion and cooperation that was crucial for survival.
 In these circumstances, there would be little need for an ideal touting personal salvation in God, a “Spirit of Light”, or whatever.
 The visceral ‘social security’ felt by belonging to one’s group was ample salvation.

 In this way, we have evolved over millions of years, transiting through various Homo types — H. habilis, H. rudolfensis, H. ergaster, H. erectus, H. neanderthalensis — to the current H. sapiens.
-To assume we could quickly shift from that egalitarian old way to the opposite hierarchical social system that constitutes civilization is wishful thinking born out of ignorance.
+To assume we could quickly shift from that balanced egalitarian old way to the opposite hierarchical social system that constitutes civilization is wishful thinking born out of ignorance.
 The irony is that we assume we can fix the problems of civilization by means of civilized solutions.
 This easily turns into fighting fire with fire as history shows.

 A New Old Way

-The hitch with Civilization is the price we pay for our material comfort and security.
+The hitch with civilization is the destabilizing price we pay for our material comfort and security.
 Indeed, I imagine this tradeoff accounts for most of the societal ills humanity faces.
 Yet, we would not go back to the ancestral old way even if we could.
 Even so, there is hope if we can begin to comprehend the profound role civilization has had in creating the problems we find so serious.
 Knowing true causes always improves one’s probability for effective management!
 Conversely, ignorance often ends up playing “Whack-a-Mole”.

 Onward to 12,000 A.D.